 Henry Ford College History

-Henry Ford College was originally founded as Fordson Junior College, established by the Fordson Public Schools Board of Education in 1938.
-For a brief period, it shared physical space with Fordson High School, operating functionally as "grades 13 and 14" for students in the district, before broadening its audience, its programs, and its mission.
+Henry Ford College was originally founded as Fordson Junior College, established by the Dearborn Fordson Public Schools Board of Education in 1938.
+For a brief period, it shared physical space with Fordson High School, operating functionally as "grades 13 and 14" for students in the district, before broadening its audience, its programs, and its mission as a standalone College.

 The Henry Ford College legacy began 22 years before its founding, with the opening of Henry Ford Trade School in 1916.
 Founded by Henry Ford, the non-profit school gave underprivileged young men the opportunity to earn a living while learning a trade that could support them and their families in the long term.
 It was the beginning of an educational model that had a long and substantive reach in American society.

 As planned, the Trade School provided Ford Motor Company with trained draftsmen and technicians.
 The school started with just six students and one instructor, and by 1931 there were 135 faculty members teaching 2,800 students.
 The school was kept up-to-date with the most modern shop equipment to help students gain the latest technical skills while studying a demanding academic curriculum.

 Growth, and name changes